-Study of polynomial, rational, exponential, logarithmic, and trigonometric functions from the symbolic, numeric, and graphical perspectives that provides a solid preparation for a college-level calculus course.
-Recommended for students who need a calculus course for their program of study but who are not yet ready for the calculus course as suggested by a Math SAT score of 490-560, a Math ACT score of 21-25, or a math placement test score of 25-33.
+This course is a study of polynomial, rational, exponential, logarithmic, and trigonometric functions from the symbolic, numeric, and graphical perspectives that provides a solid preparation for a collegelevel calculus course.
+Recommended for students who need a calculus course for their program of study but who are not yet ready for the calculus course.
 This course does not fulfill the Sophia Program requirement in Mathematical Arts.
 This course is offered only in the fall semester.